plone/documentation/docs/classic-ui/portlets.md

 ## What is a Portlet?

 In Plone, a portlet is a small, modular piece of content that can be displayed in a specific area of a web page.
 Portlets are typically used to display information that is relevant to the current context, such as the latest news, upcoming events, or a list of related documents.

+The context is either the current part of the content hierarchy, the current user's group memberships, or the current content type.
+Thus, if a portlet was set on a folder, all contained items do display the portlet unless it is explicitly blocked.

 Portlets are highly customizable and can be used to display a wide variety of information.
 They can be added, removed, or rearranged on a web page by users with the appropriate permissions, allowing for a high degree of flexibility in the layout and content of a Plone site.